rchaklas/cse15l-lab-reports/lab-report-1-week-2.md

 ## 6).
 Optimizing Remote Running

 * To log out of the server after running a command, you can put quotes around it like so, where COMMAND is the command you want to run on the remote server: `ssh cs15lwi22@ieng6.ucsd.edu "COMMAND"`
-* By separating commands with semicolons, you can run multiple commands on the server with one line of code. `$ scp file.java cs15lwi22zz@ieng6.ucsd.edu; ssh cs15lwi22zz@ieng6.ucsd.edu "javac file.java; ssh cs15lwi22zz@ieng6.ucsd.edu "java file"`
+* By separating commands with semicolons, you can run multiple commands on the server with one line of code: `$ scp file.java cs15lwi22zz@ieng6.ucsd.edu; ssh cs15lwi22zz@ieng6.ucsd.edu "javac file.java; ssh cs15lwi22zz@ieng6.ucsd.edu "java file"`